femix300/simple-weight_converter_flask/README.md

-A simple weight converter app creates with Flask, HTML and CSS
+A simple weight converter app created with Flask, HTML and CSS